 To raise funds for the RHP, an international Donors’ Conference was held in Sarajevo on 24 April 2012.
-During this conference, the European Union, the United States of America, Germany, Italy, Norway, Switzerland, Denmark, Turkey, Luxembourg, Cyprus, Romania, the Slovak Republic, the Czech Republic, Hungary and the former United Nations High Commissioner for Refugees, Ms Sadako Ogata, pledged EUR 261 million in support of the RHP.
-In 2014, the U.S. pledged a further EUR 7 million, bringing the total of funds pledged to EUR 268 million.
+During this conference, the European Union, the United States of America, Germany, Norway, Italy, Switzerland, Denmark, Turkey, Luxembourg, Cyprus, Romania, the Slovak Republic, the Czech Republic, Hungary and the former United Nations High Commissioner for Refugees, Ms Sadako Ogata, pledged EUR 261 million in support of the RHP.
+Subsequent pledges by the European Union, the United States, Germany and Norway brought the total of funds pledged to EUR 284 million.

 The European Commission

 The European Union represented by the European Commission, is the main Donor to the RHP.
 Out of a total of EUR 284 million pledged in favour of the Programme, the European Commission pledged EUR 232 million.

 Johannes Hahn Commissioner for European Neighbourhood Policy and Enlargement Negotiations

 Commissioner for European Neighbourhood Policy and Enlargement Negotiations

 The Regional Housing Programme is changing lives.
 In 2017, the number of beneficiaries of the Programme more than doubled.
 More than 8 000 vulnerable persons now have a decent home.

 To support more people, the European Commission provided an additional EUR 45 million to the action in 2017.
 The Commission is the largest donor to the Programme with EUR 232 million pledged or 82% of all contributions.